Bengali Muslims: Sufism

 Sufi spiritual traditions are central to the Bengali Muslim way of life.
 The most common Sufi ritual is the Dhikr, the practice of repeating the names of God after prayers.
 Sufi teachings regard the Muhammad as the primary perfect man who exemplifies the morality of God.
-Sufism is regarded as the individual internalization and intensification of the Islamic faith and practice.
+Sufism is regarded as the individual internalisation and intensification of the Islamic faith and practice.
 The Sufis played a vital role in developing Bengali Muslim society during the medieval period.
 Historic Sufi missionaries are regarded as saints, including Shah Jalal, Khan Jahan Ali, Shah Amanat, Shah Makhdum Rupos and Khwaja Enayetpuri.
 Their mausoleums are focal points for charity, religious congregations, and festivities.

 Baul is a Bengali mendicant folk sect influenced by concepts of Sufism.
 Baul songs may be sung at Baul akhdas or in the open air.
-At akhdas, songs are sung in the style of hamd (song in praise of God), ghazal or nat (song in praise of the Prophet Muhammad).
+At akhdas, songs are sung in the style of hamd (song in praise of God), ghazal or nat (song in praise of the Islamic prophet Muhammad).
 Baul singers often play instruments such as ektara, dugdugi, khamak, dholak, sarinda, and dotara.